What We Pay

 * In office payouts.

-How we set our prices
+More on how we set our prices

 Why not 100% of gold market price for jewellery?